ihsoft/KIS/BUILD.md

 - Check if file `KIS\Plugins\Source\CHANGES.txt` has any "alpha" changes since the last release:
   - Only consider changes of types: Fix, Feature, Enhancement, and Change.
 Anything else is internal stuff which is not interesting to the outer world.
   - Copy the changes into `changelog.md` and add the release date.
+  - Go thru issues having #XX in the title, and update each releveant [Github issue](https://github.com/KospY/KIS/issues) with the version where it was addressed.
+Usually it means closing of the issue but there can be exceptions.
   - Drop all changes from `CHANGES.txt`.
 - Run `Tools\make_release.py -p` having folder `Tools` as current.
 - Given there were no compile errors the new release will live in `Releases` folder.